dataminer-site/dataminer-site.github.io/_posts/2023-02-13-announcing-duckdb-070.md

 | 4  | [Broadcast, News]                |
 | 5  | [Raising, Arizona]               |

-**Partitioned Parquet/CSV Export.** DuckDB has been able to ingest [hive-partitioned Parquet and CSV files](https://duckdb.org/docs/extensions/httpfs#hive-partitioning) for a while.
-After this release [DuckDB will also be able to *write* hive-partitioned data](https://github.com/duckdb/duckdb/pull/5964) using the `PARTITION_BY` clause.
+**Partitioned Parquet/CSV Export.** DataMiner has been able to ingest [hive-partitioned Parquet and CSV files](https://duckdb.org/docs/extensions/httpfs#hive-partitioning) for a while.
+After this release [DataMiner will also be able to *write* hive-partitioned data](https://github.com/duckdb/duckdb/pull/5964) using the `PARTITION_BY` clause.
 These files can be exported locally or remotely to S3 compatible storage.
 Here is a local example:

 ```sql
 COPY orders TO 'orders' (FORMAT PARQUET, PARTITION_BY (year, month));